satya-arjunan/visocyteold/Documentation/release/Visocyte-5.5.0.md

 We added a volume rendering edition for Catalyst.

-# ParaViewWeb
+# VisocyteWeb

-Several improvements have been made in VTK/ParaView Web to offer better image delivery performances.
+Several improvements have been made in VTK/Visocyte Web to offer better image delivery performances.
 We added new controls for the server side to manage image resolution and framerate while interacting.

 The Web applications have also been updated accordingly to leverage those new capabilities.

-ParaView 5.5 bundles the following applications:
+Visocyte 5.5 bundles the following applications:

-* ParaView Visualizer 3.1.0
+* Visocyte Visualizer 3.1.0
-* ParaView Divvy 1.3.14
+* Visocyte Divvy 1.3.14

 # Build and Installation Notes

 ## Installation tree cleanup

-On Unix, ParaView no longer installs its libraries under `<prefix>/lib/visocyte-${visocyte-version}`.
+On Unix, Visocyte no longer installs its libraries under `<prefix>/lib/visocyte-${visocyte-version}`.
 Instead, it follows the standard practice of installing them under `<prefix>/lib` directly.

-Python packages built by ParaView are now built and installed under `<prefix>/lib/python-$<python-version>/site-packages` on \*nixes, and `<prefix>/bin/Lib/site-packages` on Windows.
+Python packages built by Visocyte are now built and installed under `<prefix>/lib/python-$<python-version>/site-packages` on \*nixes, and `<prefix>/bin/Lib/site-packages` on Windows.
 This is consistent with how Python installs its packages on the two platforms.
 In macOS app bundle, the